 Behavioral

 Even in 2017, it was impossible to get numbers that mirrored the importance of behavioral factors.
 Google has access to these, but SEOs must use their best judgment to figure them out for themselves.
 Comments from various SEOs may be your best frame of reference when determining how to put a value on these ethereal factors.
 Entity authority seems to be the biggest behavioral ranking factor of all.
 How does Google define a local entity?
-Well, this can be a combination of a number of factors, like how engaged users are with the business entity, how widely known the entity is, how many people subscribe to the newsletter of that entity, how many people visit its stores, etc. However, the best way to ensure you make the most of behavioral factors is to stay engaged with your customers and be consistently impressive.
+Well, this can be a combination of several factors, like how engaged users are with the business entity, how widely known the entity is, how many people subscribe to the newsletter of that entity, how many people visit its stores, etc. However, the best way to ensure you make the most of behavioral factors is to stay engaged with your customers and be consistently impressive.

 Factors You Need Vs. Factors To Put You Ahead of Competition

-This year’s survey separates foundational factors from competitive factors.
+from competitive factors.
 Foundational Factors are the high school diplomas of search rank.
 You need them to be eligible to rank on Google, and without them, you’re gonna have a very hard time.
 When you’ve got the foundational factors taken care of, you’re not really going to have an edge over the competition.
-You’ll be on an even playing field, and you’ll need to use Competitive Factors (your college degree), which will help you rank higher and higher, far above the competition.
-Foundation factors include:1) Proper GMB Category Associations
+You’ll be on an even playing field, and you’ll need to use Competitive Factors, which will help you rank higher and higher, far above the competition.
+Foundation factors include:

 2) Consistency of Citations on Primary Data Sources